HTTP-RPC/Kilo/README.md

 ```

 `List`, `Set`, and array parameters are implicitly required, since these values will never be `null` (though they may be empty).
 For all other parameter types, HTTP 403 will be returned if a required value is not provided.

-The `Empty` annotation indicates that the method does not accept a body and is discussed in more detail [later](#body-content).

 #### Custom Parameter Names
 The `Name` annotation can be used to associate a custom name with a method parameter.
 For example: